Best Application Packaging and Virtualization Interview Questions

 Ans:

-The windows Operating System recognizes file types and associates them with programs based on their files extension.
-A file that carries no extension or no associated program is called Orphaned.
+The Windows operating system find the file types and associates them with programs based on the file extension.
+A file that have no extension or no associated with the program is called Orphaned.

 Ans: